 Can you work while living with bipolar disorder?

-Even if you experience symptoms that affect your daily functioning and activities, the ADA ensures workplaces allow for reasonable accommodations.
+Even if you experience symptoms of bipolar disorder that affect your daily functioning and activities, the ADA ensures workplaces allow for reasonable accommodations for bipolar disorder.

-Reasonable accommodations — such as extra break allowances — can help you manage any symptoms that may otherwise affect your work productivity.
+Reasonable accommodations — such as extra break allowances and time off for health appointments — can help you manage any symptoms that may otherwise affect your work productivity.

-The ADA aims to protect your civil rights if you live with a disability and works to prevent discrimination.
-It also aims to guarantee you have equal opportunities in:
+If you have bipolar disorder, the Disability Act aims to protect your civil rights and guarantee you have equal opportunities in:

 - purchasing goods and services